Real Testing. Unbiased Reviews.

 This transition feels progressive rather than abrupt, creating a natural rolling motion that enhances the overall smooth ride.

-The 38.5mm heel stack height delivers substantial impact absorption that becomes particularly apparent during longer efforts.
+The 38.5mm heel stack height delivers substantial impact absorption that becomes particularly apparent during longer walks.

-My legs felt noticeably fresher after long runs compared to sessions in lower-stack alternatives.
+My legs felt noticeably fresher after long runs compared to sessions in lower-stack alternatives, such as the On cloud 6.

-The ultra-cushioned tongue features 11.5mm of padding that creates a plush interface between the upper and your foot.
-This padded tongue was a blessing during my walking session.
+The ultra-cushioned tongue features a soft pillow between your foot and the tongue.
+This padded tongue was a blessing during my walking sessions.

 Combined with the heel collar’s ample padding, the step-in experience feels premium and immediately comfortable.